Frequently Asked Questions about Birth Doulas

-Doulas provide tons of support for Mom, sure, but we also provide fantastic support to the laboring woman’s partner.
-Partners can get overwhelmed and exhausted during birth too, and doulas know how to make sure Dad/partner is doing ok and able to go the distance with Mom.
+Doulas provide tons of support for the birthing person, sure, but we also provide fantastic support to the partner.
+Partners can get overwhelmed and exhausted during birth too, and doulas know how to make sure the partner is also coping and able to go the distance.
 As your doula, I know that your partner is the person in your life who knows you best, and I’m not there to take over their role.
 I can help your partner be the best support they can be by showing them how to help you and encouraging them in their efforts.
 Your partner and I will make a great team, and you’ll be the lucky one!

 Doulas are just for crunchy moms having a natural birth, right?

 Nope!
 Doulas provide excellent support no matter what kind of birth you’re hoping to have.
 The calm, comforting presence of a doula can make a huge difference during a complicated birth with lots of medical interventions, and we can help you find the most effective way of speaking to your health care team so that you understand your options and what’s happening during your birth.
-Doulas are also a wonderful resource for you during a birth where pain medication is used, as we can help you be effective at keeping things moving even if you have limited mobility.
+Doulas are also a wonderful resource for you during a birth where pain medication is used, because you will absolutely still need support, encouragement, and a calm presence, even if you chose an epidural.
 Doulas who are trained by a nationally recognized organization, like myself, are up-to-date on the latest science behind birth and the current recommendations of organizations like ACOG.
 And of course, if you’re hoping for a birth without pain medications and you’re a good candidate for fewer interventions, we have so many tricks up our sleeves to keep you as relaxed as possible so that those birth hormones can flow freely!